AvonleaFisher/Analyzing-NYC-311-Service-Requests/README.md

 ### For further information
-Please review the narrative of our analysis in [our jupyter notebook](./main_notebook.ipynb) or review our [presentation](./SampleProjectSlides.pdf)

-For any additional questions, please contact **email, email, email)
+For any additional questions, please contact Avonlea Fisher at fisheravonlea@gmail.com.

 ##### Repository Structure:

-Here is where you would describe the structure of your repoistory and its contents, for exampe:

 ```